KatherinaBul/Core5_VueJs/README.md

 # Core5_VueJs
-Template project with .Net COre 5 and Vue.Js
+Template project with .Net Core 5 and Vue.Js